rivtlib-dev/rivtlib.github.io/docs/index.md

 The program design follows three principles:

 - **Don't reinvent the wheel** - make it easy to create, share and reuse documents
-- **Maximize integration** - leverage existing programs using standard interfaces
+- **Play well with others** - integrate with existing programs using standard interfaces
-- **Respect people's time** - prioritize clear legibility, efficient editing and intuitive use.
+- **Respect people's time** - prioritize clarity, efficiency and intuition.

-The API uses file and folder conventions to simplify formatting, navigation and code folding.
-Text, PDF and HTML outputs are coordinated and assembled into collated reports.
-The folder (shown bracketed) structure is shown below.
+The API uses fixed file and folder conventions for input and output to simplify formatting, navigation and code folding. rivt folders (names shown in brackets) have the following structure:

 **rivt Folder Structure**